Macaque's Cortical Functional Connectivity Dynamics at the Onset of Propofol-Induced Anesthesia: Introduction

-It is believed that in order to perform its activities the brain relies on neural processes that involve the joint participation of distinct specialized cortical areas that functionally interact in precise and specific ways \citep{mcintosh2000towards,stam2007graph,tononi1998consciousness}.
-It is also concerned that these interactions are hierarchically organized, one cortical region might exert influence over another existing a directed flow of information among them \citep{seth2007distinguishing}.
-Functional connectivity is considered as well to be dynamic, it might reconfigure and present considerable changes at a timescale from 500 ms to a few seconds \citep{tononi1998consciousness,edelman2013consciousness}.
-Nonetheless, it is really difficult to study and evaluate these aspects of the working brain experimentally, once most of the available brain recording techniques do not provide simultaneously wide coverage, high spatial and time resolution required discrete specific cortical regions and their functional connectivity dynamics at its typical time scale \citep{nagasaka2011multidimensional,tononi1998consciousness}.
+It is believed that in order to perform its activities, the brain relies on neural processes involving the joint participation of distinct specialized cortical areas that functionally interact in precise and specific ways \citep{mcintosh2000towards,stam2007graph,tononi1998consciousness}.
+It is also concerned that these interactions are hierarchically organized; one cortical region might exert influence over another, existing a directed flow of information among them \citep{seth2007distinguishing}.
+Functional connectivity is also considered to be dynamic.
+It might reconfigure and present considerable changes at a timescale ranging from 500 ms to a few seconds \citep{tononi1998consciousness,edelman2013consciousness}.
+Nonetheless, it is complicated to study and evaluate these aspects of the working brain experimentally once most of the available recording techniques do not simultaneously provide extensive coverage and high spatial and temporal resolution required to discretize specific cortical regions and their functional connectivity dynamics at their typical time scale \citep{tononi1998consciousness,nagasaka2011multidimensional}.

-In the present research, we have analyzed a multi-dimensional recording electrocorticogram (MDR-ECoG) database coming from the laboratory of adaptive intelligence at the \texttt{RIKEN BRAIN SCIENCE INSTITUTE}, Saitama, Japan.
-The MDR-ECoG is regarded to be the most advanced technology to record cortical neural activity \citep{nagasaka2011multidimensional,yanagawa2013large}, and provided records of (1KHz) of temporal and (5mm) of spatial resolution.
-The database involved propofol anesthetic induction experiments in two non-human primates subjects of the species \textit{Macaca fuscata} who were chronically implanted with a dense matrix array of MDR-ECoG electrodes that continuously covered their left brains hemispheres.
+In the present research, we have analyzed a multi-dimensional recording electrocorticogram (MDR-ECoG) database from the laboratory of adaptive intelligence at the \texttt{RIKEN BRAIN SCIENCE INSTITUTE}, Saitama, Japan.
+The MDR-ECoG is regarded as the most advanced technology to record cortical neural activity \citep{nagasaka2011multidimensional,yanagawa2013large}, and provides records of (1KHz) of temporal and (5mm) of spatial resolution.
+The database involved propofol anesthetic induction experiments in two non-human primates subjects of the species \textit{Macaca fuscata} who were chronically implanted with a dense matrix array of \textit{MDR-ECoG} electrodes that continuously covered their left brain hemispheres.